-PACE, one of the big five leading contemporary art galleries in the world represents more than 70 artists and estates, in New York, London, and Beijing.
+Pace, one of the big five leading contemporary art galleries in the world represents more than 80 artists and estates, in New York, London, and Beijing.
 Their latest exhibition in London ‘The Critical Edge’ explores Richard Tuttle’s use of fabric to explore materiality, space and three-dimensionality.
-Kitty Harris talks with Mollie Dent-Brocklehurst, the director of PACE London, about the their recent teamLab exhibition, her role as director and Future/Pace.
+Kitty Harris talks with Mollie Dent-Brocklehurst, the director of Future\Pace, about the their recent teamLab exhibition, her previous role as director of the gallery and future plans.

 Mollie Dent-Brocklehurst: We started working with teamLab a couple of years ago and we first showed their work in New York.
 It was this great kind of phenomenon in a way – we didn’t know what was going to come out of it but we were very excited about the group.
 So, the next thing we did, in our gallery in Palo Alto, San Francisco, where we had taken the old Tesla garage (a huge space!) was this massive teamLab intervention.
 There were about 10 or 12 environments and a whole teamLab kids program on the other side of the building.
 It was supposed to be up for three months but we ended up keeping for almost a year.
 We sold tickets, it was a visitor attraction and it was hugely successful.
 Off the back of that people were clamouring for us to bring it here.
 This is their first big exhibition in Europe, they had shown in Istanbul but not on this scale, so it had been in the pipe lines for a while.
 They had been in demand by everybody that we know.